xlnwel/atari_rl/readme.md

     1. convolutional layers use same padding
     2. bias is neither used in convolutional layers nor fully connected layers

+2. Double Q nets, noisy layers, PER, multi-steps are used by default.

-2. Zero states are used as terminal states.
+3. Zero states are used as terminal states.

-3. Best arguments are kept in `args.yaml`.
+4. Best arguments are kept in `args.yaml`.
 Most arguments are from the reference paper, learning rate schedule is from homework3 of UCB [cs294-112](http://rail.eecs.berkeley.edu/deeprlcourse/).

+5. I modify the network a little bit, by adding a dense layer before dueling heads.
+This saves more than 2/3 parameters(10 million vs 36 million, which is mainly induced by the combination of dueling heads and noisy layers).
+Forthermore, it mitigates overfitting on some environments such as breakout.

+6. Background learning is initially designed for Ape-X, which I happened to find out works extremely well on (continuous environments](https://github.com/xlnwel/model-free-algorithms) that do not require a deep net.
+However, it does no work that well with Atari games.
+There are two potential reason I can conjecture:
+    1. Background learning increase the learning frequency, which makes it more likely overfit and get stuck at a local optimum.
+Methods such as regularization and disentanglement might help alleviate the issue.
+    2. I use a new thread to do background learning, which actually does not achieve parallelism because of Python's GIL.
+This actually slows down the interaction with environment, and exacerbate model overfitting.
+Multi-processing achieved in Ape-X alleviates this issue.

 ## Paper References